Why work at Medical Panels?

 Role of allied health practitioners on Medical Panels

-Allied health practitioners play an important role by providing specialist expertise that supplements the medical expertise of the Panel Members.
+Allied health practitioners play an important role by providing specialist expertise that supplements the medical expertise of the Medical Panellists.

 Role of consultants on Medical Panels

 Consultants who are medical practitioners (but not appointed to the List of Eligible Members) also play an important role on Medical Panels.
-They’re often engaged to work with Medical Panels supplementing the medical expertise of the Panel Members.
+They're often engaged to work with Medical Panels supplementing the medical expertise of the Medical Panellists.

 Key responsibilities for allied health practitioners and consultants

-- be timely in answering medical questions, rigorous in thinking, with a collegial approach
+be rigorous and timely in answering medical questions,

 Individuals are expected to:

-- maintain the professional development required in their field of expertise
+maintain professional development required in their field of expertise

-Aside from the consultation appointments, you will need additional time to work with your Medical Panel colleagues to develop and deliver the Opinions and Reasons documents.
+Aside from the consultation appointments, you will need additional time to work with your Medical Panel colleagues to develop and deliver the decision documents.

 Benefits of engagement with Medical Panels